palmbeachdentallab/Palm-Beach-Dental-Lab/README.md

 # Palm Beach Dental Lab In Florida
-When it comes to precision, aesthetics, and reliability, Palm Beach Dental Lab stands out as a leading Digital Dental Lab trusted by dentists across the USA.
+When it comes to precision, aesthetics, and reliability, Palm Beach Dental Lab stands out as a leading <a href="https://palmbeachdentallab.com/">Digital Dental Lab</a> trusted by dentists across the USA.
 Built on advanced digital technology, expert craftsmanship, and a deep understanding of modern dentistry, the lab partners with dental professionals to deliver consistent, high-quality restorations that enhance patient outcomes.

 A Dental Lab Trusted by USA Dentists